Westdene

 Westdene is an area of the city of Brighton and Hove, East Sussex.
-It is an affluent northern suburb of the city, west of Patcham, the A23 (London Road) and the London to Brighton railway line, north of Withdean and northeast of West Blatchington.
+It is a northern suburb of the city, west of Patcham, the A23 (London Road) and the London to Brighton railway line, north of Withdean and northeast of West Blatchington.
 It is on the Brighton side of the historic parish boundary between Brighton and Hove and is served by Preston Park railway station.
 It is known for its greenery and woodland and is very close to the South Downs, from which it is separated by the Brighton Bypass, and was built on the slopes of two hills.

 History

 The first part of the suburb to be developed was part of Valley Drive, on which around 30 houses were built in the "Tudorbethan" style between 1932 and 1934.
 In 1938, local building firm Braybon Ltd signed a contract with Brighton Corporation to develop 168 acre of land nearby as an extension of the Withdean estate, with low-density housing of various types.
 Braybon had bought the land a year earlier.
-The Second World War intervened, and most of the building work took place in the 1950s.
+The Second World War intervened and, although the similarly-styled Tudorbethan bungalows of Barn Rise were completed by London builders G.T.
+Crouch Ltd, most of the subsequent building work took place in the 1950s & 60s.

 Small greens and open spaces were provided, as were some shopping facilities.
 The central green was the site of a short-lived bowling green, and an 18th-century barn that was part of a farm survived on the site until the mid-1960s.

 Westdene F.C. were established in 1983.
 Later called Withdean F.C. and then Withdean 2000 F.C., they had success in the Sussex County Football League and the Combined Counties Football League, winning the latter in the 2002–03 season, before going out of existence in 2004.